tada/pljava/src/site/markdown/install/vmoptions.md

 enforcement, respectively.
 No setting other than `allow` or `disallow` will work.
 Only `disallow` is available for stock Java 24 or later.

+For just how to configure specific Java versions, see [Available policy-enforcement settings by Java version][smprop].

 Before operating with `disallow`, the implications detailed in [PL/Java with no policy enforcement][unenforced] should be carefully reviewed.

 [policy]: ../use/policy.html
 [unenforced]: ../use/unenforced.html
+[smprop]: smproperty.html

 ## Adding to the set of readable modules